open-quantum-safe/liboqs-go/README.md

 Please note that on some platforms not all algorithms are supported:

-- macOS/Darwin: The Rainbow and Classic-McEliece algorithm families as well as HQC-256 do not work.
+- macOS/Darwin: No known issues as of liboqs-0.12.0
-- Windows: The Rainbow and Classic-McEliece algorithm families do not work.
+- Windows: No known issues as of liboqs-0.12.0

 ---